 1. Get Your Space Ready

 First off, you’ll need a dedicated refrigerator.
 Having anything else in the same space you are dry aging can taint the flavor of the meat and potentially ruin the dry-aging process.

-2. Fins a Good Cut of Beef
+2. Find a Good...
+No...
+GREAT, Cut of Beef

-Once you’ve got that, you’ll need the finest beef that you can find.
+Once you’ve got your dedicated fridge set up, you’ll need the finest beef that you can find.
 Only the best quality meat can stand up to the dry-aging process, and you’ll need it in a primal or sub-primal cut.
 Whole roasts work the best.

-3. Required Materials
+3. Gather the Required Materials

 Once you’ve got all that together, the process is fairly straightforward.

-Set your fan up in the fridge to maintain regular airflow.
-Place your cooking rack on the tray, and your cut of meat on top of the rack.
+Set your fan up in the fridge to maintain regular airflow, then place your cooking rack on the tray, and your cut of meat on top of the rack.

 Depending on how much of the dry-aged flavor you are looking to impart, the steak can be aged from two weeks, all the way to two months.
 Many people point to 21 days as the ‘sweet spot’.

 Do your best to avoid checking on the meat, as a delicate ecosystem of bacteria and humidity are being created within the refrigerator.
 Opening it even once can reset everything that is going on, delaying or perhaps corrupting the dry-aging process.